-Digital Entity Management module is responsible for: 1) Providing a service for inserting a new DE into the IDIOM system, and push the new entry to the integrated annotation tools via Communication Manager; 2) Implementing the Events and Dataset Management services, and providing a service to view detailed information about a DE by utilizing Event Processing Engine; 3) Providing services for updating an existing DE, and it utilizes push-based consistency maintenance approach by pushing the updates immediately after they occur to the integrated annotation tools via Communication Manager; 4) Providing an access to the history of a DE and rollback mechanism, from its entry into IDIOM system to present; 5) Providing a service to retrieve and apply updates belonging to other users on their DEs by Periodic Update Management service.
+The Digital Entity Management module is responsible for: 1) providing a service for inserting a new DE into the IDIOM system, and push the new entry to the integrated annotation tools via Communication Manager; 2) implementing the Events and Dataset Management services, and providing a service to view detailed information about a DE by utilizing Event Processing Engine; 3) providing services for updating an existing DE, and it utilizes pushbased consistency maintenance approach by pushing the updates immediately after they occur to the integrated annotation tools via Communication Manager; 4) providing an access to the history of a DE and rollback mechanism, from its entry into the IDIOM system to present; 5) providing a service to retrieve and apply updates belonging to other users on their DEs by the Periodic Update Management service.

-Communication Manager transports the data between the computing nodes.
+The Communication Manager transports the data between the computing nodes.
 It is responsible for uploading or downloading data from annotation tools through their defined gateways.
-It retrieves the records from annotation tools via HTTPClient [HttpClient 2011] native libraries by using either: 1) Annotation tool's API and get the response in XML format.
-Records are then parsed by using a DOM parser and XPATH (XPATH, 2011); or 2) HTTP GET, and POST method resulting in getting the response in RSS or HTML format.
-In RSS type responses, documents are parsed by using a DOM parser and XPATH, and in HTML type responses, data is parsed after cleaning faulty HTML by using JTidy [JTidy 2011] native libraries.
+It retrieves the records from annotation tools via HTTPClient native libraries by using either: 1) annotation tool's API and get the response in XML format.
+Records are then parsed by using a DOM parser and XPATH; or 2) HTTP GET, and POST method resulting in getting the response in RSS or HTML format.
+In RSS type responses, documents are parsed by using a DOM parser and XPATH, and in HTML type responses, data is parsed after cleaning faulty HTML by using JTidy native libraries.

-Search tools module provides services and interfaces to the web-based search tools including Google Scholar, Google Scholar Advanced, and Windows Live Academic.
-It also provides services for local folder search and integrates the PubsOnline software - "an open source tool for management and presentation of databases of citations via the Web" [Scott et al. 2005] - into the IDIOM system and providing an interface for searching the logical folders of IDIOM system database.
+The search tools submodule provides services and interfaces to the web-based search tools including Google Scholar, Google Scholar Advanced, and Microsoft Academic Search.
+It also provides services for local folder search and integrates the PubsOnline software [24] - "an open source tool for management and presentation of databases of citations via the Web" - into the IDIOM system and providing an interface for searching the logical folders of the IDIOM system database.

-User Registration, Username and Password Recovery, User's Profile Management, and DE Metadata View Options modules exist in the other modules of the system architecture.
+The User Registration, The Username and Password Recovery, The User's Profile Management, and The DE Metadata View Options modules exist in the other modules of the system architecture.
 These modules are responsible for providing users with services to register with the system, retrieve their forgotten username, reset their forgotten password, manage their profile such as name, email, password etc., and define the view options of digital entities to view or hide specific metadata fields of them.

-Timestamp Generator module is responsible for producing unique timestamp values for the requesting processes.
+The Timestamp Generator module is responsible for producing unique timestamp values for the requesting processes.
 In order to impose an order on events, each event has to be time-stamped before it is generated and stored in the session or the MySQL system database.
-Since, events are processed by Event Processing Engine by their ordered timestamps.
+Since, events are processed by the Event Processing Engine by their ordered timestamps.
 Timestamp values are also used by the consistency mechanism to maintain consistency by imposing an order on updates.
-To assign a unique timestamp value, Timestamp Generator interacts with Network Time Protocol (NTP) -based time service [Bulut et al. 2004].
+To assign a unique timestamp value, Timestamp Generator interacts with Network Time Protocol (NTP) - based time service [6].
 This service provides synchronized timestamp values by synchronizing the distributed machine clocks with atomic time servers available across the universe.

-Data Manager is responsible for executing the coming requests on data items.
-Data Manager uses JDBC connection to connect to MySQL system database.
+The Data Manager is responsible for executing the coming requests on data items.
+The Data Manager uses JDBC connection to connect to MySQL system database.